Directed by Andrew Bernstein | Written by Andre & Maria Jacquemetton | 47 min

 Mergers & Acquisitions

-- The most interesting aspect of the Midge storyline is that Don scores major bro points for being so completely out of his element here.
+- The most interesting aspect of the Midge storyline is that Don scores major bro points for being so completely out of his element.
 What is he doing with her?
 This guy really can (and will!) get any girl he wants.

 - The episode’s ending is surprisingly disappointing.
-At the Gaslight, a folk band plays “Babylon,” which is then set over a montage of Roger, Joan and Don.
+At the Gaslight Café, a folk group plays “Psalm 137” (“By the rivers of Babylon”).
+The performance is set over a montage of Roger, Joan and Don.
 It felt forced.
 And I didn’t like the song, either.

 - Joan and Roger’s affair will define their respective character arcs for roughly the first half of the series.
 They’ll end up becoming fan favorites once they break up, go figure.
 As Joan tells him, their love isn’t built to last.